nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find applications using the company name as the keyword.
+1. User requests to find applications using the role, company name, or the application status as the keyword.
 2. sprINT displays the filtered list of entries.

    Use case ends.